AI in loyalty programs

 AI must be optimized toward something concrete.

-If objectives are unclear, AI will optimize what is easiest to measure.
+Is the goal higher margin, lower churn, or greater customer value over time?
+If the goals are blurred, AI will optimize what is easiest to measure.

-Ownership of results
+Ownership of the outcome

 Governance and follow-up

-AI requires structured decision forums.
+AI requires fixed decision arenas.

 When these conditions are in place, AI becomes more than a campaign optimization tool.
 It strengthens lifecycle strategy and long-term profitability.